mdrakiburrahman/mimir/README.md

 2.  **Implement the required methods** (`get`, `get_all`, `get_secret`).

 Pass an instance of your new loader to the `MimirEngine`, and you're off to the races.

+## Contributing & Roadmap

+This project is a learning experiment, but contributions are absolutely welcome!
+Please feel free to open an issue or submit a pull request.

+### Roadmap

+Here are some ideas for improvements.
+Help is wanted!

+*   **Better config validation:** Improve handling of malformed configurations and the CLI validate tool
+*   **More Data Sources:** Add native connection support for BigQuery, Snowflake, etc.
+*   **Enhanced SQL Proxy:** Add support for more complex queries and easier virtual tables discoverability.
+*   **Web UI:** A simple web interface for exploring and managing definitions.